lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

 if( length(pkgs.not.installed) > 0 ) install.packages(pkgs.not.installed, dependencies = TRUE)
 ```

-For the purpose of this short demo, though, I advise you to only run the following single line of code:
+For the purpose of this short demo, though, I advise you to proceed like this:
 ```
+sudo su
+R
 lapply(c('devtools', 'data.table', 'DT', 'ggplot2', 'jsonlite', 'leaflet', 'shinythemes'), install.packages)
+q()
+exit
 ```

 ### Connect RStudio with Git and GitHub